 Olympic Distance athletes take a RIGHT ON JAGGER – This will be slightly rolling for the rest of the way.

-Decker Rd. leads to a LEFT on Lincoln, to a LEFT on Duneview, back to a LEFT on Lakeshore, as you fly past Lake Hamlin.
-Then you head back towards Lake Michigan for a hairpin RIGHT turn back along Lake Michigan on M116 to a RIGHT on Piney Ridge for about a mile and a half before turning around and heading back to a RIGHT on M116.
+to a LEFT on Lincoln, to a LEFT on Duneview, back to a LEFT on Lakeshore, as you fly past Lake Hamlin.
+Then you head back towards Lake Michigan for a hairpin RIGHT turn back along Lake Michigan on M116 to a RIGHT on Piney Ridge for about a mile and a half before turning around and heading back to a RIGHT on M116 out to the turnaround before the state park then straight back to the venue.

 Sprint athletes continue straight on M116 following the road out to the state park to the 10k point which is your turnaround.